 STM32F103R board is a simple and easy development board to learn STM32 microcontroller programming.
-Its heart is STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
-It can be clocked at the maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
+Its heart is an STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
+It can be clocked at the maximum 72MHz frequency and considered a medium-density performance line microcontroller.
 Other features include USB, CAN, seven timers, 2ADCs, and nine communication interfaces.
-Development board has several nice features to get started.
-First of all, it has an RS232 interface for communicating and accessing bootloader.
-There also is a USB 2.0 full speed interface connector that also can work as the power supply.
-Next is a JTAG connector to program microcontroller using tools like J-Link adapter.
-Two push buttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.
+The Development board has several excellent features to get started.
+First of all, it has an RS232 interface for communicating and accessing the bootloader.
+There also is a USB 2.0 full-speed interface connector that also can work as the power supply.
+Next is a JTAG connector to program microcontroller using tools like a J-Link adapter.
+Two pushbuttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.

 STM32F103ZET6 board comes with 3.2 inches graphical LCD which features an ILI9320 controller.
 Equipped LCD is capable of displaying 252144 colors when driven in 18-bit mode.
 We are going to run it in 16-bit mode, so we are limiting it to 65K colors.
-LCD driver is based on existing code found on the internet which was originally developed for STM3210E board.
-Only minor modifications were needed like assigning right control pins.
+LCD driver is based on the existing code found on the internet, originally developed for the STM3210E board.
+Only minor modifications were needed, like assigning the proper control pins.